....

 PRO-CHOICE ARGUMENTS

 1. Nearly all abortions take place in the first trimester, when a fetus is attached by the placenta and umbilical cord to the mother.
-As such, its health is dependent on her health, and cannot be regarded as a separate entity as it cannot exist outside her womb.
+As such, its health is dependent on her health, and cannot be regarded as a separate entity as it cannot exist outside her womb.2.
+The concept of personhood is different from the concept of human life.
+Human life occurs at conception, but fertilized eggs used for in vitro fertilization are also human lives and those not implanted are routinely thrown away.
+Is this murder, and if not, then how is abortion murder?

 3. Adoption is not an alternative to abortion, because it remains the woman's choice whether or not to give her child up for adoption.
 Statistics show that very few women who give birth choose to give up their babies - less than 3% of white unmarried women and less than 2% of black unmarried women.